Estimate Migration Store Size

 Destination computer.
-The destination computer needs enough available space for the following:
+The destination computer needs enough available space for the following components:

 Data being migrated.
 It is important to consider that in addition to the files being migrated, registry information will also require hard disk space for storage.

 Temporary space for USMT to run.
-Additional disk space for the USMT tools to operate is required.
+Extra disk space for the USMT tools to operate is required.
 The amount of temporary space required can be calculated using the ScanState tool.

 To run the ScanState tool on the source computer with USMT installed,